andrzejkupczyk/php-boilerplate/README.md

 #### Via [Composer Create-Project] (recommended)

-> You can use Composer to create new projects from an existing package.

 ```bash
 $ php composer.phar create-project --prefer-source --remove-vcs webgarden/php-boilerplate new-project
 ```

 #### Using [GitHub Templates]

-> You can generate a new repository with the same directory structure and files as an existing repository.

 :link: https://github.com/thewebgarden/php-boilerplate/generate